vilmapato/SchoolOfSolanaAckee/README.md

 This repo is submitted to **Superteam** as proof of task completion for the School of Solana Bootcamp.
 All tasks are complete, tested, and public.

+## 🙏 Acknowledgements

+I want to thank the incredible team behind the **School of Solana Bootcamp**, especially:

+- \*_Ackee Blockchain_ team for organizing and supporting us during the past months.
+- The **Solana developer community** and all fellow participants who helped debug, shared insights, and built alongside me
+- Everyone contributing to Solana’s open-source tooling that made development accessible and fun

+This experience not only strengthened my Solana and Rust skills but also gave me the confidence to build and ship in the ecosystem.

+> _Built with ☕, test errors, and love.
+See you on-chain._ ✨